tommyztx/HW-3-EX-2/README.md

 1. Go toSettings.
 If youdo not see the button, then in the top-right click to open the menu.
 2. In the menu, click Settings to access the project settings.
-3. On the left choose Collaborators and Teams
+3. On the left choose Collaborators
 4. Click Manage access.
 5. Cleci the Add Members button
-6. Add Matthew with the "Maintain" option using his email *****@tamu.edu
+6. Add Matthew with his email *****@tamu.edu
 7. Check that adding the TA to your project was successful.
-For instance, a notification "*****@tamu.edu has been added as a collaborator with maintain permissions on the repository" should appear on the top of your screen.
-Your can also see that the invite is pending Matthew's acceptance in the "Manage Access" section of Settings.
+If it was, you should see that the invite is pending Matthew's acceptance in the "Manage Access" section of Settings.

 ## Resources:
 Git Cheat Sheet: https://education.github.com/git-cheat-sheet-education.pdf